Analog-Labs/timechain/README.md

 * Governance related pallets: membership
 * Event data related pallets: transactions

+### Membership pallet:
+The Membership pallet allows control of membership of a set of AccountIds, useful for managing membership of a collective.

+### Transaction Pallet:
+The transaction pallet allows user to publish the time data event on the chain.

 **Notes:** The code is still under active development and not production ready, use it at your own risk.

 ## Getting Started